dfriveros11/NeighborAssist/README.md

 ```
 Also in the root folder create a file .env to set the variables need to run the project.
 For example,
 ```
-clientID="your client id"
-clientSecret="your client secret"
-dbURI="your url to connect to the database" cookieKey=[HERE GOES YOUR COOKIE KEY]
+clientID="HERE GOES YOUR CLIENT ID" clientSecret="HERE GOES YOUR CLIENT SECRET" dbURI="HERE GOES YOUR URL TO CONNECT TO THE DATABASE OF USERS" cookieKey="HERE GOES YOUR COOKIE KEY"
-GOOGLEKEY=[HERE GOES YOUR GOOGLE MAPS API KEY]
+GOOGLEKEY="HERE GOES YOUR GOOGLE MAPS API KEY" MONGODB_URI="HERE GOES YOUR URL TO CONNECT TO THE OTHER DATABASE"
 ```

 Almost there!!!.